Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Integrated Risk Management Software and Solutions

 Integrated risk management (IRM) solutions are fundamentally different from modular GRC tools.
-They are designed from the ground up to be a single-pane-of-glass platform that enables streamlined assessments, internal audit management, and vendor risk management from one location while also delivering meaningful data visualization and reporting.
-Rather than a collection of modules, IRM software solutions support the same functions as modular governance, risk, and compliance (GRC) (and more) from one software which allows for more automation and more informed decision-making than possible with fragmented governance, risk, and compliance management.
+They are designed from the ground up to be a single-pane-of-glass platform that enables streamlined assessments, internal audit management, and vendor risk management from one location while delivering meaningful data visualization and reporting.
+Rather than a collection of modules, IRM software solutions support the same functions as modular governance, risk, and compliance (GRC) tools (and more) from one software, which allows for more automation and more informed decision-making than possible with fragmented governance, risk, and compliance management.

 As cybersecurity is elevated to a Board- and CEO-level issue, the role it plays in overall enterprise risk management is becoming apparent.
 With that comes a need for an integrated risk management approach for information security teams - changing the way organizations manage cybersecurity and cyber risk.
 As we’ve discussed, the need for greater understanding from business-side leaders has incited the need to shift from governance, risk, and compliance to integrated risk management (IRM).

-Delivering metrics and insights to business-side leaders is paramount to overall enterprise success, yet it makes the technical remediation of identified managed risks and the work that cybersecurity teams do no less critical.
+Delivering metrics and insights to business-side leaders is paramount to overall enterprise success.
+Yet, it makes the technical remediation of identified managed risks and the work that cybersecurity teams do no less critical.
 This is where automation plays a key role in enabling the application of integrated risk management.

 Be leery of GRC tools that adopt the term integrated risk management.
 Where the right technology can be a powerful enabler of the transition from fragmented GRC solutions to IRM solutions, the opposite can happen when information security teams are stuck working with spreadsheets or legacy GRC software.
 Selecting the right integrated risk management tool for your organization comes down to ensuring that your entire organization can glean value and the amount of process you can offload through automation.
-The optimal integrated risk management tool will help all facets of a cybersecurity organization deliver while also helping CISO as they are elevated into more and more CEO and Board level discussions.
+The optimal integrated risk management tool will help all facets of a cybersecurity organization deliver while also helping CISOs as they are elevated into more and more CEO and Board level discussions.

 Integrated Risk Management Approach